Kiritsugu Emiya: Appearances

 Despite being the true Master of the Einzbern family, Kiritsugu operates mostly in the background during the conflict, ambushing other Masters while they are otherwise occupied.
 Saber partners with Irisviel and acts out in the open to avoid conflict between Kiritsugu and Saber, as their methodologies conflict.
-During his final fight with master Kirei Kotomine, Kiritsugu is dragged into the Grail that takes Irisvel's form taking the identity of "Angra Mainyu".
+During his final fight with master Kirei Kotomine, Kiritsugu is dragged into the Grail that takes Irisviel's form taking the identity of "Angra Mainyu".
 Kiritsugu realizes that the Grail would interpret his wish by killing off every person on Earth except for himself and his family.
 He then orders Saber to destroy the Grail.
 However, Angra Mainyu chooses Kirei as the winner, granting him his wish of casting a huge fire.
 Kiritsugu looks for survivors, discovering an amnesiac boy he names Shirou and adopts.
 Kiritsugu then spends months trying to retrieve his daughter Illya, but he is forbidden from doing so.
 Years pass as Kiritsugu wastes away from the Grail's curse.
 A young Shirou ends up taking his father's dream before Kiritsugu dies peacefully.